Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 };
 ```

-Avoiding the creation of new instances is important to avoid re-paying the Parser's initialization costs
+Avoiding the creation of new instances is important to avoid re-paying the Parser's initialization costs.
 Additionally, re-using the same instance may leverage hot-spot optimizations of the respective JavaScript engine.

 Note that this means that if your parser "carries" additional state, that state should also be reset.